Janet World Tour

 Janet World Tour (stylized as janet.
-World Tour) was the second concert tour by American singer, performer, songwriter and dancer Janet Jackson.
+World Tour) was the second concert tour by American recording artist Janet Jackson.
 It was launched in support of her fifth studio album Janet (1993).
 It began in November 1993 and continued through April 1995.
 Concerts were held in North America, Europe, Asia, and Australia.
 It is believed shows were performed in South America.
 However, there are not exact details and most information is unknown.

 Jackson's 1990 tour made history as the most successful debut concert tour in history.
 Like its predecessor, this tour became known for its theatrical grandeur—incorporating complex choreography, pyrotechnics, video display, stage design, and costuming—drawing comparison to Broadway theatre.
 Jackson visited four continents and eighteen countries within the span of 17 months.
 The tour had 125 dates and is the most shows Jackson has done for any concert.
 The show received positive reviews, and a number of reviews observed her showmanship had improved.
 The shows in North America, in 1994, earned $18.1 million.
+Though the tour was professionally recorded, it has never received a video release as of 2024.